JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-add.png)

 6. Enter `hubinput` as Input alias
 7. Select `IoT Hub` as Source.
-Because we have only one IoT Hub in our account, all other fields are automatically filled in with the right IoT Hub, `TechDays42ih`
+Because we have only one IoT Hub in our account, all other fields are automatically filled in with the right IoT Hub, `IoTWorkshop-rg`

     ![alt tag](img/azure-stream-analytics-add-input.png)